tillitis/tkey-ssh-agent/README.md

 ## Memory

-RAM starts at 0x8000\_0000 and ends at 0x8002\_0000.
-Your program will be loaded by firmware at 0x8001\_0000 which means a maximum size including `.data` and `.bss` of 64 kiB.
-In this app (see `crt0.S`) you have 64 kiB of stack from 0x8000\_ffff down to where RAM starts.
+RAM starts at 0x4000\_0000 and ends at 0x4002\_0000.
+Your program will be loaded by firmware at 0x4001\_0000 which means a maximum size including `.data` and `.bss` of 64 kiB.
+In this app (see `crt0.S`) you have 64 kiB of stack from 0x4000\_ffff down to where RAM starts.

 There are no heap allocation functions, no `malloc()` and friends.

-Special memory areas for memory mapped hardware functions are available at base 0x9000\_0000 and an offset.
+Special memory areas for memory mapped hardware functions are available at base 0xc000\_0000 and an offset.
 See [MTA1-MKDF software](https://github.com/mullvad/mta1_mkdf/blob/main/doc/system_description/software.md).

+TODO rather see #include "../mta1-mkdf-qemu-priv/include/hw/riscv/mta1_mkdf_mem.h"

 ### Debugging

-If you're running the app on our qemu emulator we have added a debug port on 0x9000\_1000.
+If you're running the app on our qemu emulator we have added a debug port on 0xfe00\_1000 (MTA1_MKDF_MMIO_QEMU_DEBUG).
 Anything written there will be printed as a character by qemu on the console.

 `putchar()`, `puts()`, `putinthex()`, `hexdump()` and friends (see `signerapp/lib.[ch]`) use this debug port to print stuff.
 If you compile